Debt to Income Ratio

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-Remember these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to pre-qualify you to help you determine how much you can afford.

-At Amcap Premier Mortgage Ltd., we answer questions about qualifying all the time.
+Amcap Premier Mortgage Ltd. can answer questions about these ratios and many others.
 Give us a call at 281-797-0903.